Detecting asset price bubbles using deep learning: Numerical experiments

 We then move to test our methodology looking at the prices generated by the class of SABR models, again for three different training sets: the first two sets consist of call prices generated by the displaced CEV models and by the Sin models, respectively, and the third one of prices generated by both of them.
 In this way, we complete our investigation: the first case regards training with local volatility and testing with stochastic volatility, the second one concerns both training and testing with stochastic volatility, whereas the third one studies if a combination of training from local and stochastic volatility can be beneficial when looking at a stochastic volatility model.
-The results are summarized in Table 3.
+The results are summarized in Table \ref{tab:accuracytestsabr}.

-As above, looking at bigger strikes we get a bigger accuracy in all cases.
-Moreover, for both the groups of strikes, training with a combination of data coming from a stochastic volatility model and from a local volatility model increases the accuracy in the test for the SABR model at the expenses of the accuracy in the training set: this suggests that training with higher variety of data makes our methodology more robust.
-On the other hand, training only with data coming from the displaced CEV processes does not help guessing the strict local martingale property of the SABR processes: in particular, the algorithm always identifies all the processes as strict local martingales.
-Comparing this case with Table 2 we see that our methodology works fairly good if we train with the SABR models and try to label the CEV models, but not vice-versa.
+Looking at bigger strikes we get bigger accuracy \black{and $F_1$-score in the test set} in all cases.
+Moreover, for both the groups of strikes, training with a combination of data coming from a stochastic volatility model and from a local volatility model increases \black{both accuracy and $F_1$-score} in the test set for the SABR model at the expenses of the accuracy in the training set: this suggests again that training with higher variety of data makes our methodology more robust.
+On the other hand, \black{for the at-the-money-strikes}, training only with data coming from the displaced CEV processes does not help guessing the strict local martingale property of the SABR processes: in particular, the algorithm always identifies all the processes as \black{true} martingales.
+Comparing this case with Table \ref{tab:accuracytestcev} \black{for this choice of strikes} we see that our methodology works fairly good if we train with the SABR models and try to label the CEV models, but not vice-versa.

+\black{In the Appendix we show the Receiver Operating Characteristic (ROC) curves for all the cases taken into consideration in Tables \ref{tab:accuracytestcev} and \ref{tab:accuracytestsabr}.
+ROC curves plot the true positive rate (TPR) against the false positive rate (FPR) at various values of the acceptance threshold, see for example \cite{carter2016roc}, \cite{fan2006understanding}, \cite{gonccalves2014roc} for a deeper analysis.
+In particular, Figures \ref{fig:rocat} and \ref{fig:rocout} display the ROC curves for the at-the-money and the out-of-the-money strikes, respectively.}

+\black{We note that, when we train with CEV and test with SABR for at-the-money strikes, the ROC curve is just the diagonal line: this is due to the fact that the network always predicts true martingales in the test set. }